 The Corolla is one of the best-selling cars of all time.
 It's a simple and reliable sedan with a comfortable interior and soft ride.
 This generation Corolla is powered by a 1.8L engine and comes with a 5-speed manual or 4-speed automatic transmission.
 This car is not sporty by any means and is not very exciting inside, but it gets the job done.
 It is very fuel efficient and can last long with good maintenance.
 The 2008 Corolla is rated at 26/35 or 9.0/6.7 L/100 km.
 Read full review »

 Based on the Corolla, Toyota Matrix is one of the most fuel efficient wagons on the market.
 The Matrix handles well, better than the Corolla.
 The 1.8L engine is moderately powered, which is OK for daily driving, but with a full load, this engine will struggle.
-What unique about the Matrix is that with the rear seats folded, it offers a huge flat cargo space covered with a durable plastic.
+What is unique about the Matrix is that with the rear seats folded, it offers a large flat cargo space covered with a durable plastic.
 The 2008 Matrix with an automatic transmission is rated at 25/31 mpg or 9.4/7.6 L/100 km.
 Read full review »

 The retro-styled PT Cruiser offers a practical interior with easy access and plenty of cargo space.
 It is available as a two-door convertible or five-door wagon.
 It handles OK, but feels a bit heavy and underpowered in a non-turbo version.
 The fuel economy is a major drawback.
 The EPA rates the 2.4L 4-cylinder 2009 PT Cruiser auto at 19/24 mpg.
 On top of that, the PT Cruiser is rated poorly for reliability by Consumer Reports.
 Consider Chevy HHR as an alternative.
 Chrysler PT Cruiser review »

 Pontiac Vibe is essentially Toyota Matrix with some GM components and a Pontiac badge.
 The Vibe is very economical, practical and easy to maintain small car with available all-wheel drive and spacious flat cargo area covered by the easy-to-clean plastic.
 The 2006 Pontiac Vibe with an automatic transmission is rated at 25/31 mpg or 9.4/7.6 L/100 km by the EPA.
 Overall, it's a very reliable car, but there are some things to watch out for.
 Read full review »